 - Apple Cider Vinegar - the acidity rounds out the flavors beautifully.
 You could also substitute balsamic vinegar or a combination of the two.

-How to Make This Bacon Onion Jam Recipe
+How to Make This Easy Bacon Jam Recipe

 - Cook the bacon.
 In a large skillet over medium heat, add the bacon and cook until golden brown and crispy.
 Remove the cooked bacon from the skillet using a slotted spoon and drain on a paper towel-lined plate.
 Set aside.